teodorov/teodorov.github.io/_drafts/z2mc_ch01_traversals.md

     def neighbors(self, vertex): pass
 ```

-**NOTE**: By inheriting from ABC and adding the `@abstractmethod` annotation we can ensure that the RootedGraph abstract class cannot be instantiated directly.
+**NOTE:** By inheriting from ABC and adding the `@abstractmethod` annotation we can ensure that the RootedGraph abstract class cannot be instantiated directly.

 Python uses the duck-typing principle: *"If it walks like a duck and it quacks like a duck, then it must be a duck"*.
 Following this principle, in our case, that means that any object that implements the `roots(self)` and `next(self, vertex)` methods are considered **implicitly** as instances of the `RootedGraph` abstract class.
 Furthermore, we do not need to define the RootedGraph abstract class at all.
 Nevertheless doing so greatly improves the readability of the code, as the abstract class clearly defines the public API of any `RootedGraph` instance.
 To be even more explicit we can explicitly define the DictionaryRootedGraph class to be an instance of the `RootedGraph` abstract class.